 Purpose: The purpose of this study is to determine the feasibility of a future trial that will assess whether an integrated intervention combining psychosocial counseling and supported referrals for antiretroviral therapy (ART) at any CD4 cell count and substance use treatment for HIV-infected people who inject drugs (PWID) will reduce HIV transmission to HIV-uninfected injection partners, as compared to routine care dictated by national guidelines for HIV-infected PWID.
 Design: This is a multi-site, two-arm, randomized, vanguard study.
 Network units will consist of an HIV-infected index participant and his/her HIV-uninfected network injection partner(s).
 Network units will be randomized to the intervention or standard of care arms in a 1:3 ratio, stratified by site.
 To assess feasibility of the intervention, additional interviews will be conducted with study staff (systems navigators and counselors) and clinic-based stakeholders at each study site.
-Study Population: The study population will consist of the following participant types: Index participants: HIV-infected PWID who have an HIV viral load >1,000 copies/mL at Screening.
+Study Population: The study population will consist of the following participant types: Index participants: HIV-infected PWID who have an HIV viral load ≥1,000 copies/mL at Screening.
 This may include individuals who report that they are: (a) ART- naïve, (b) ART-exposed but currently off therapy, or (c) on ART.
 Network injection partners: HIV-uninfected injection partners of index participants (up to five active partners per index participant at a time).
 Study Size: At least 500 network units, defined as one index participant and one network injection partner, will be recruited.
 The study will be performed at three study sites.
 Each site will enroll approximately 167 index participants and 250 network injection partners (up to five network injection partners per index participant).
 At least half of the index participants enrolled at each site are expected to report that they are ART-naïve at study enrollment.
-Provision is made for replacement of network injection partners (late-entry HIV-uninfected network injection partners) during the study.
+Provision is made for replacement of network injection partners (late-entry HIV- uninfected network injection partners) during the study.

 Table 1.
-Estimated Sample Size All Sites Individual Sites Total, All sites Intervention Standard Care Total, Per Site Intervention Standard Care HIV-infected Index Participants 500 125 375 167 42 125 HIV-uninfected Network Injection Partners ~750 ~188 ~563 ~250 ~62 ~188 Late-entry HIV- uninfected Network Injection Partners (replacements) ~ 75 ~ 25
+Estimated Sample Size All Sites Individual Sites Total.
+Standard Total.
+Intervention Intervention Standard All sites Per Site Care Care HIV-infected Index 500 125 375 167 42 125 Participants HIV-uninfected Network Injection ~750 ~188 ~563 ~250 ~62 ~188 Partners Late-entry HIVuninfected Network ~ 75 ~ 25 -----Injection Partners (replacements)

 Treatment Regimen: Index participants will be randomized to one of two study arms at a ratio of 1:3 (intervention: standard of care).
-Index participants in the intervention arm will receive (in addition to the standard harm reduction package) an integrated intervention that includes supported ART regardless of CD4 cell count and facilitated referral for substance use treatment.
-The psychosocial component of the integrated intervention is designed to improve engagement and retention in HIV care and substance use treatment, and includes systems navigation, counseling to encourage engagement in care and adherence, and social support.
+Index participants in the intervention arm will receive (in addition to the standard harm reduction package) an integrated intervention that includes supported ART regardless of CD4 cell count and facilitated systems navigation and counseling for substance use treatment.
+The integrated intervention is designed to improve engagement and retention in HIV care and substance use treatment, and includes systems navigation, counseling to encourage engagement in care and adherence, and social support.